ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does Magnesium support?

 Magnesium is commonly used to support Mineral.
 Research suggests it plays a role in several physiological pathways.
-As with all supplements, these statements have not been evaluated by the FDA and Magnesium is not intended to diagnose, treat, cure, or prevent any disease.
+As with all supplements, these statements have not been evaluated by the Food and Drug Administration and Magnesium is not intended to diagnose, treat, cure, or prevent any disease.

-What's the difference between Albion® Magnesium Bisglycinate Chelate Buffered and Gluconate?
+What's the difference between Albion® Magnesium Bisglycinate Chelate Buffered and Buffered?

 Is Magnesium safe?

 Magnesium is generally well-tolerated when taken at research-supported doses.
 As with any supplement, individual responses vary.
 Consult a qualified healthcare provider before use, especially if you are pregnant, nursing, have a medical condition, or take medications.
-These statements have not been evaluated by the FDA.
+These statements have not been evaluated by the Food and Drug Administration.

 Ready to formulate with Magnesium?